 Step 9: (Chime) “Articulate.”
 The second person verbalizes.

 Step 10: Continue with these four steps for each person— until the conversation has gone on for at least ten to twelve “Articulates.”
+With six people, this gives each person two “Articulate” steps.
+Really, this is enough.

 Step 11: The Remembrance Round: When you’re finished, set a timer for five minutes.
 Everyone writes an answer to the question: “What have you gained for yourself from this?”
 If you like, email your responses to the Joyful Wisdom Community Google Group.